 Besides coming across those Eiffel tower souvenir sellers you will be also able to see from the Tuileries Garden, the real Eiffel tower on the left.
-It will appears as if it is close by, but it’s not, so that’s when we took the metro to the Eiffel tower station (champ des mars station).
-That means we entered the place de la concorde station and took the metro train line number 8 direction Balard, got out and changed train at La Motte Picquet Grenelle to take the metro line number 6 direction Charles de Gaulle Étoile and got out at Champ de Mars/Tour Eiffel.
+It will appear as if it is close by, but it’s not, so that’s when we took the metro to the Eiffel tower station (champ des mars station).
+That means we entered the place de la Concorde station and took the metro train line number 8 direction Balard, got out and changed train at La Motte Picquet Grenelle to take the metro line number 6 direction Charles de Gaulle Étoile and got out at Champ de Mars/Tour Eiffel.

-The Eiffel tower itself is highly crowded, and we tend to avoid crowded areas so we had our fun by clicking pictures but we never went up, or we would have lost time, our mind and a whole lots of patience!
+The Eiffel tower itself is highly crowded, and we tend to avoid crowded areas so we had our fun by clicking pictures but we never went up, or we would have lost time, our mind and a whole lot of patience!
 If you want to visit the Eiffel tower you might want to arrange a ticket in advance to save time.
 To access the first floor is free of charge, but the second and 3rd summit floors are charged for adults and children.
 The opening times in summer are between 9 am and 12:45 am.

 Right next to the Eiffel tower and the river Seine you will be able to see cruise ship docks.
 Those authentic Parisian boats are better known as bateaux – mouches.
 Since we wanted to relax and learn more about the Parisian sights around us, we decided to do the regular sightseeing cruise which costs about 12,50 € per adult.
 They also offer special lunch and dinner cruises and one can book the tickets for the bateau-mouches cruise in advance.
-Certain cruise ships have double deckers and you can choose where you want to sit.
-At first we wanted to sit on top for the best view, however there was no place left so we decided to sit in the ground level, which at the end was a better decision since the sun was burning down.
-The trip took about 70 min and the sights were explained first in french then English and at last in Spanish.
+Certain cruise ships have double-deckers and you can choose where you want to sit.
+At first we wanted to sit on top for the best view, however, there was no place left so we decided to sit in the ground level, which at the end was a better decision since the sun was burning down.
+The trip took about 70 min and the sights were explained first in French then English and at last in Spanish.
 Click on the link for the bateaux-mouches opening hours.

 Although we were already tired, we continued from the Eiffel tower towards Montmartre.
 We traveled again by metro, entered the Champ de Mars station at the Eiffel tower, took first the line number 6 direction Charles de Gaulle Étoile, got out and changed train at Charles de Gaulle Étoile and took the line number 2 direction Nation and got out at Blanche.